 How much Botox or Dysport do you need to treat Hyperhidrosis?

 For axillary area typically around 50 units per side is injected.
 For hands and feet, one may need more than 100 units.

 Does the Botox injection hurt?

-Topical anesthesia and Zimmer cooling can reduce the pain.
-Dr. Shanthala uses a small needle to inject the botox and typically it is tolerable.
+Topical anesthesia, Ice, Zimmer cooling can reduce pain.
+Dr. Shanthala uses a tiny needle to inject the botox and typically it is tolerable.